uc-cdis/gen3.org/content/community/events.md

 g3Upcoming:
 - Title: Gen3 Development Roadmap
   Date: January 24, 3:30-5:00 pm CT; January 25, 2023, 8:30-10:00 am AEDT
-  Description: We will introduce the 2024 Gen3 Development Roadmap, which will include known sponsor priorities and other products plans.
+  Description: We will introduce the 2024 Gen3 Development Roadmap, which will include known current priorities.
 The first portion of the meeting will include a presentation by Robert Grossman, Director of CTDS.
-The second portion will include an organized panel discussion by the steering committee on the relative priorities of the items.
-Attendee participation to add new items or to help prioritize existing items is appreciated!
+The second portion will include an organized panel discussion by the Gen3 steering committee on the roadmap.
+Please attend to provide your feedback and help prioritize roadmap items.
   Image: /figs/gen3_new_logo.png
   Register: https://uchicago.zoom.us/meeting/register/tJUuf-2rrzouGN2C8ty22yKrYrMDHkmKU24c